bobleesj/bobleesj.github.io/docs/source/essays.rst

 framework consists of three principle components, technology maturation, performance oversupply, and resource dependence.

-Technology maturation, the first component in Christensen’s failure framework, introduces a challenge for sustaining technology to maintain the rate of improvement in performance.
+Technology maturation, the first component in Christensen's failure framework, introduces a challenge for sustaining technology to maintain the rate of improvement in performance.
 Technology maturation occurs at the end of the Technology S-Curve.
 The Technology S-Curve is a graphical representation which